dariusz-wozniak/List-of-Testing-Tools-and-Frameworks-for-.NET/README.md

 # Automated Exploratory Testing

+> Exploratory testing is an approach to software testing that is often described as simultaneous learning, test design, and execution.
+It focuses on discovery and relies on the guidance of the individual tester to uncover defects that are not easily covered in the scope of other tests.
+[Atlassian](https://www.atlassian.com/continuous-delivery/software-testing/exploratory-testing)

 | Library | Comment |
 |-----------|---------|
 | **[Microsoft IntelliTest](https://msdn.microsoft.com/en-us/library/dn823749.aspx)** | Part of Visual Studio<br>Previously known as:<br>- [Microsoft Code Digger](https://marketplace.visualstudio.com/items?itemName=RiSEResearchinSoftwareEngineering.MicrosoftCodeDigger)<br>- [Microsoft Pex](http://research.microsoft.com/en-us/projects/pex/)<br>- [Microsoft Smart Unit Tests](http://blogs.msdn.com/b/visualstudioalm/archive/2014/11/19/introducing-smart-unit-tests.aspx)